 Q: There are a lot of different kinds of ratings: NWSRS, USCF, FIDE, ICC, Chessmaster, chess.com., etc. What’s the difference?

-The most widespread rating system in the United States is managed by the US Chess Federation (USCF).
+A: The most widespread rating system in the United States is managed by the US Chess Federation (USCF).
 To get a USCF rating, a player must join the USCF and play in a USCF-rated tournament.
 There are scores of USCF tournaments in Oregon every year, and hundreds of Oregon players are USCF members with ratings.
 However, because the cost of USCF membership is a deterrent for many young Oregonian novices to go to their first tournaments, OSCF also endorses Northwest Scholastic Rating System (NWSRS).
 No membership is required and no membership fees.
 To get an NWSRS rating, simply play in an NWSRS tournament, and you will automatically earn a rating.
 OSCF endorses and uses both USCF and NWSRS ratings.

 FIDE ratings are for international events.
 Although very common in Europe, there are very few FIDE rated tournaments in the US.
 There are many websites (ICC, playchess.com, chess.com, World Chess Live, etc.) that host rated internet chess games, but these ratings have little relationship to over-the-board ratings and are not used by OSCF.
 Some chess-playing computer software packages also assign ratings.
 The ratings given by these programs can be vastly different from NWSRS and USCF ratings.
 E.g., Chessmaster ratings tend to be hundreds of points higher than USCF ratings.